envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/24 - What is the significance of the app servic.md

 ========== Question ==========

-### What is the purpose of an App Service plan in Azure App Service?
+### What is the significance of the App Service plan?

 ========== Answer ==========

-An App Service plan provides the necessary compute resources for apps to run in Azure App Service.
+The App Service plan defines the scale unit for App Service apps.

 ========== Id ==========
-17
+24

 ---